pgtipping/Synthalyst/memory-bank/activeContext.md

 - Maintain fallback to Gemini for robustness
 - Implement comprehensive quality validation for LLM outputs
 - Use responsive design patterns that adapt to different screen sizes
+- Develop Competency Matrix Creator as a separate tool with integration points to Competency Manager
+- Create a unified data layer for competencies that can be accessed by all HR tools

 ## Current Considerations